Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-random-management-english.rst

 - load a set of externally-defined descriptions of real meshes coming from the field (should such descriptions be available, accurate and numerous enough)

-- or, more easily, one can *generate* these different meshes according to some probabilistic rules, which would give, for example, the number of supply points of a given mesh, depending on its profile (ex: rural, urban, etc.), so that the pool of generated meshes follows the real-life statistics
+- or, more easily, one can *generate* these different meshes according to some probabilistic rules, which would give, for example, the number of supply points of a given mesh, depending on its profile (e.g. rural, urban, etc.), so that the pool of generated meshes follows the real-life statistics

 The objective here is therefore to provide model developers with all the facilities needed to easily specify and implement stochastic models, in full compliance with the aforementioned simulation properties.
 This involves a little more than that: